PAGSAdmin/ClarityGuard/README.md

 Created by PAGS — 40 years turning chaos into clarity
 Your clarity.
 Your control.

+## License & Future

+ClarityGuard is released under the **MIT License** (see LICENSE file) — free for anyone to use, modify, and share forever.

+A provisional patent application (US 63/845,773) covering the Population Impact Factor (PIF) methodology was filed in July 2025.
+The entire project, including the provisional patent, is available for acquisition.

+Interested parties may contact:
+**paulinea.gonensmith@gmail.com**
+Credit to Pauline Gonen-Smith (PAGS)

+Until acquisition, ClarityGuard remains 100% free, open-source, and community-driven under MIT.

+Truth with heart
+Created by PAGS — 40 years turning chaos into clarity
+Your clarity.
+Your control.

 ### How to use (5 seconds)
 **Option 1 — one-liner (copy-paste into Grok/ChatGPT/Claude)**
 ```python